Maisy-ML/nasr-service-model/draft-chen-nasr-service-model-00.md

 # Security Considerations {#Security}

-There is a risk of tampering for Path attestation result and Forwarding Path validation result, Especially in the scenario of third-party auditing, it is required that both data transmission and storage cannot be tampered with.
+There is a risk of tampering for Path attestation result and Forwarding Path validation result, especially in the scenario of third-party auditing, it is required that both data transmission and storage cannot be tampered with.

 --- back